 |Michigan Residents||Non-Michigan Residents|

 (55+ credits towards program)

-The above cost of attendance budget was finalized by the University of Michigan Regents in June 2018.
-The estimated 2019 - 2020 cost of attendance budget will be posted in July 2021.
+The cost of attendance budget was finalized by the University of Michigan Regents in June 2020.
+The estimated 2021 - 2022 cost of attendance budget will be posted in July 2021.
 Actual credits taken will vary by semester.

 Financial aid comes in forms of grants and scholarships that are not repaid, loans that must be repaid, or federal Work-Study awards, which allow you to earn a paycheck while attending college.
 If you think you will need financial help to attend the University of Michigan, we encourage you apply for financial aid by completing a Free Application for Federal Student Aid (FAFSA) (each year) and CSS Financial Aid PROFILE (during your first year only) before March 31st.